urbanjost/M_calcomp/README.md

     <pre>
    PROGRAMS/CALCOMP
 <br />
-</pre>You can list all the manpages sorted by section using
+</pre>You can list all the man-pages sorted by section using
     <pre>
    #!/bin/bash
    export MANWIDTH=80